How to make Oven Baked Jollof Rice Right

 Jollof Rice is one of the most iconic dishes of West Africa and is closely associated with countries such as Ghana, Nigeria, Senegal, Togo, and Sierra Leone.
 Known by different names across the region, it is called Benachin in The Gambia and Thieboudienne in Senegal, where the dish is often prepared with fish.

-The origins of Jollof Rice trace back several centuries to the Wolof Empire, where rice was cooked in richly seasoned tomato-based sauces.
+The origins of Jollof Rice date back several centuries to the Wolof Empire, where rice was cooked in rich, tomato-based sauces.
 Over time, regional variations developed, each adapting ingredients, spices, and proteins based on local preferences and availability.
 This diversity has led to friendly rivalry, particularly between Ghana and Nigeria, over whose version is superior.

 Traditionally cooked over open fires or on stovetops, Jollof Rice became a centerpiece for celebrations such as weddings, birthdays, and community gatherings.
 The oven-baked method is a modern adaptation that simplifies preparation while producing evenly cooked grains and deep, developed flavors.